Ceriated or lanthanated tungsten for AC TIG?

 Common questions when selecting a tungsten type

-2. Which welding output is required: AC or DC?
+- Which welding output do you require: AC or DC?

 It’s also a good idea to consult a tungsten selection chart (see Fig. 6) for more information when making the choice.